 The peak brightness of 250-nits may seem low on paper, but the monitor is more than bright enough under normal viewing conditions.
-You’ll most likely want to reduce the brightness down from the maximum.
+You’ll most likely want to lower the brightness down from the maximum.

 Further, the LG 34UM69G is factory-calibrated, and it has the standard 99% sRGB color gamut, which results in accurate, consistent, and vivid colors fit even for entry-level color-critical work.

 For professional-grade accuracy though, you will need to properly calibrate the monitor.

 The IPS panel technology also includes wide 178° viewing angles, which ensure flawless picture quality without any shifts in color, brightness, or contrast when looking at the screen off-axis.